Sine-Liouville gravity as a Vertex Model on Planar Graphs: Relation to Matrix Quantum Mechanics and 2D string theory

-The MQM is known to be solvable in a nontrivial, time-dependent background generated by a finite tachyon source.
-Dijkgraaf, Moore and Plesser \cite{Dijkgraaf:1993aa} showed that when the allowed momenta form a lattice as in the case of the compactified Euclidean theory, the perturbation exhibits Toda integrable structure.
-Toda integrability was exploited to investigate different aspects of the 2D bosonic string -- winding mode \cite{Kazakov:2000pm} and momentum mode\cite{Alexandrov:2002fh,Alexandrov:2001cm,alexandrov2003matrixquantummechanicstwodimensional} condensates as well as non-perturbative effects due to sine-Liouville instantons \cite{Alexandrov:2003nn,Alexandrov:2005ac,2024JHEP...01..141A}.
+$\bullet$ \ {\it Integrable perturbations by momentum modes.} The MQM is known to be solvable in a nontrivial, time-dependent background generated by a finite tachyon source.
+Dijkgraaf, Moore and Plesser \cite{Dijkgraaf:1993aa} showed that when the allowed momenta form a lattice as in the case of the compactified Euclidean theory, the perturbation exhibits the Toda integrable structure.
+Toda integrability was exploited to investigate different aspects of the 2D bosonic string -- winding mode \cite{Kazakov:2000pm} and momentum mode\cite{Alexandrov:2002fh,Alexandrov:2001cm, alexandrov2003matrixquantummechanicstwodimensional} condensates as well as non-perturbative effects due to sine-Liouville instantons \cite{Alexandrov:2003nn,Alexandrov:2005ac,2024JHEP...01..141A}.
 The explicit construction of Toda flows with a constraint (string equation) is summarised in \cite{Kostov:2002tk}.